 Transport in Kensington and Chelsea

 Unlike the other boroughs which make up central London, there aren't any mainline railway termini in the Royal Borough of Kensington and Chelsea, but connections by tube are widely available.
-Respectively from North to South, the Hammersmith and City line, Central line, Piccadilly line and District line run roughly east to west across the borough, whereas the western reaches of the circle line run in an arc between Notting Hill Gate and Sloane Square.
+Respectively from north to south, the Hammersmith and City line, Central line, Piccadilly line and District line run roughly east to west across the borough, whereas the western reaches of the circle line run in an arc between Notting Hill Gate and Sloane Square.

 There's also an important overground connection which runs north-south along the western reaches of the borough, and includes stations at Shepherd's Bush, Kensington Olympia, and West Brompton, all on the boundary with Hammersmith.